Hexavalent Chromium Testing Lab Houston, TX

 IARC Group 1 — Confirmed Human Carcinogen

-Cr(VI) compounds are classified as IARC Group 1 (confirmed human carcinogens).
+Cr(VI) compounds are classified as IARC Group 1.
 Epidemiological studies of chrome platers and stainless steel welders demonstrate significantly elevated lung cancer mortality at occupational exposure levels.
 Hexavalent chromium testing quantifies this specific risk.

 NIOSH REL Is 25× More Protective Than OSHA PEL